HDFGroup/hsds/README.md

 Quick Start
 -------------

-Make sure you have Python 3, docker, docker-install, and aws cli tools installed, then:
+Make sure you have Python 3, docker, docker-compose, and aws cli tools installed, then:
    `$runall.sh`
 to run the server.